 Getting to the Grand Canyon

-Coming from Flagstaff, most visitors take 180 North into Grand Canyon National Park, FlagStuff suggests a nice alternative: take Highway 89 North to Cameron to enter through the lesser-used East Entrance (sometimes known as Desert View).
+Coming from Flagstaff, Arizona, most visitors take Highway 180 North into Grand Canyon National Park, FlagStuff suggests a nice alternative: take Highway 89 North to Cameron to enter through the lesser-used East Entrance (sometimes known as Desert View).
 If you hit Cameron around lunchtime, plan a stop at The Cameron Trading Post for a local specialty: Navajo tacos, homemade frybread with green chili and taco fixings.
 Entering the park from the east gives you the opportunity to stop along the way at the viewpoints overlooking the Little Colorado River Gorge and then explore Desert View and Grandview Point along the East Rim.

 Going over the edge